ziyilin/graal/docs/reference-manual/tools/profiling.md

     independently of whether they could get eliminated by the compiler.
 The Graal compiler is particularly powerful in optimizing allocations and can push allocations into infrequent branches to increase execution performance.
-The Graal team plans to add information about memory optimizations to the memory tracer in the future.
+The GraalVM team plans to add information about memory optimizations to the memory tracer in the future.

 ### Tool Reference